pmndrs/xr/docs/handles/handle-component.md

 **handleRef**
 Allows overriding to pass a custom handle object.

-**useTargetFromContext**
+**targetRef**
-Required to use the target provided by a surrounding `HandleTarget` component.
+Allows to pass in a ref to an object that should be the target of the handle.
+Alternatively `targetRef` can be set to `"from-context"` use the target provided by a surrounding `HandleTarget` component.

 **getHandleOptions**
 Allows passing a function that dynamically generates options to override the current handle options.